Willi Castro Preview, Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.54 team ERA that ranks 29th across all league pitching staffs.
+- The Athletics' 5.55 team ERA ranks 29th among all MLB pitching staffs.

-- The Athletics allow the fifth-most home runs in baseball (206 total, 1.3 per game).
+- Athletics pitchers combine to give up the fifth-most home runs in baseball (208 total, 1.3 per game).

-- The right-hander last appeared on Wednesday, Sept.
-20 against the Seattle Mariners, when he threw 4 2/3 innings, allowing five earned runs while giving up six hits.
+- The right-hander's last appearance came on Friday against the Detroit Tigers, when he tossed five innings, surrendering four earned runs while allowing six hits.

+- The 24-year-old has put up an ERA of 5.64, with 8.9 strikeouts per nine innings, in 22 games this season.
+Opponents are hitting .260 against him.

 © 2023 Data Skrive.
 All rights reserved.